MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/auto-charge-sequence-compound.md

 ### Enable demo data

-To work through this scenario using the demo records and values that are specified here, you must be on a system where the standard [demo data](../../fin-ops-core/fin-ops/get-started/demo-data.md) is installed.
+To work through this and the other scenarios in this article using the demo records and values that are specified here, you must be on a system where the standard [demo data](../../fin-ops-core/fin-ops/get-started/demo-data.md) is installed.
 Additionally, you must select the *USMF* legal entity before you begin.

 ### Create sample auto charges